ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/sidebar.rst

   :param $url: A CP\URL object or string containing the URL for the item.
   :type $url: CP/URL or string
   :returns: $this
   :rtype: FolderItem

+.. method:: urlIsExternal($external = TRUE)

+  Sets the URL is external property

+  :param bool $external: (optional) TRUE if it is external, FALSE if not
+  :returns: $this
+  :rtype: FolderItem